BasicsTime: GMT +9

 Entry requirements for UK nationals: A valid passport is required for entry.
 A visa is not required for stays of up to 90 days.

 Entry requirements for Canadians: A valid passport is required for entry.
-A visa is not required for stays of up to six months.
+A visa is required.

 Entry requirements for Australians: A valid passport is required.
-A visa is not required for stays of up to 90 days.
+A visa is required.

 Entry requirements for South Africans: A valid passport is required.
-A visa is not required for stays of up to 30 days.
+A visa is required.

 Entry requirements for New Zealand nationals: A valid passport is required.
-A visa is not required for stays of up to 90 days.
+A visa is required.

-Tipping: Tipping is not customary in Korea.
-Sometimes, expensive restaurants and luxury hotels may add a service charge of 10 percent.
-Taxi drivers are usually tipped small amounts if they assist with baggage.
+Tipping: Tipping is not customary in South Korea, though expensive restaurants and luxury hotels will add a service charge.

 Climate: Seoul is classed as having a humid continental/subtropical transitional climate with four distinct seasons.
 Temperature differences between the hottest part of summer and the depths of winter are extreme.
 Summer (June to August) brings hot, humid weather with average high temperatures soaring as high as 85°F (29°C) on occasion; in winter (December to February) average low temperatures drop as low as 21°F (-6°C).
 The most pleasant seasons in the city are spring and autumn, when blue skies and comfortable temperatures are a sure bet.
 The city experiences heavy rainfall, but most of it falls in the summer monsoon period between June and September.

-Local Customs: English is not widely spoken or understood, so if you plan to use taxis or other local services it is wise to have instructions written down in Korean.
+Local Customs: English is not widely spoken or understood, so it's best to have instructions written down in Korean when using taxis or other local services.
 It is advisable to carry some form of identification at all times.
-Social harmony is crucial, and public anger or criticism that causes an individual to 'lose face' or dignity is a serious breach of etiquette.
+Social harmony is crucial and public anger or criticism that causes an individual to 'lose face' or dignity is a serious breach of etiquette.
 Koreans will go out of their way to maintain a comfortable situation.
+Guests should remove their shoes when entering a Korean home, guesthouse, temple or Korean-style restaurant.

 Communications: The international dialling code for South Korea is +82.
 Telecommunications are well developed.

-Duty free: Travellers (over the age of 19) arriving in South Korea may bring in the following items free of customs duty: 200 cigarettes or 50 cigars or 250g tobacco products; 57g perfume; 1 litre of alcohol (only those over 20 years old); and gifts valued at not more than 400,000 won.
+Duty free: Travellers (over the age of 19) arriving in South Korea may bring in the following items free of customs duty: 200 cigarettes or 50 cigars or 250g tobacco products; 60ml perfume; 1 litre of alcohol; and gifts valued at not more than $600.
 Products from communist countries are prohibited, as are fruit, seeds and any published or recorded material deemed to be subversive or obscene.

 Travel Guide powered by Word Travels, copyright © 2020 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.